Rent a meeting room in Philadelphia, PA

 • Hybrid: Treat it like a mini broadcast—camera placement, echo control, and reliable upload speed matter as much as the table and chairs.

-1. Capacity and comfort (don’t book to the max) A common mistake is booking a conference room “for 12” when you have 12 people.
+1. Capacity and comfort: Don’t book to the max A common mistake is booking a conference room “for 12” when you have 12 people.
 For comfort and focus, aim for a room that fits your headcount plus:

-• 1–2 extra seats (late adds)
+• 1–2 extra seats for late adds

-• a side table for snacks/materials
+• A side table for snacks/materials

-1. The practical tech checklist (prevents day-of panic) Ask these before you book:
+1. The practical tech checklist: Prevents day-of panic Ask these before you book:

 • Internet: Is the Wi‑Fi dedicated to the room, and can they share expected speeds?
 Is Ethernet available?